Market Analysis · Updated

 Current State

 The European mortgage brokerage market enters 2026 in a state of cautious recovery.
-After navigating the challenges of elevated interest rates from 2022-2024, the sector is benefiting from ECB rate stabilization and gradually improving housing demand.
+For context on how Bergen Research approaches sector analysis, see our full market research library.
+After navigating the challenges of elevated interest rates from 2022–2024, the sector is benefiting from ECB rate stabilization and gradually improving housing demand.

-• Demand indicator: Net 28% of banks report increased housing loan demand (first net increase since Q1 2024)
+• Demand indicator: A net 28% of banks reported increased housing loan demand in Q4 2025, the first net increase since Q1 2024, according to the ECB Bank Lending Survey (October 2025)

 Market Penetration by Country